emericg/esp32-environmental-sensors/HiGrow/README.md

 # ![EnvironmentalSensor](https://i.imgur.com/e4Gf8NV.png)

 Custom firmware for **HiGrow ESP32 boards**.
 Tested with a Lilygo T-HiGrow v1.1

+HiGrow is a plant monitoring sensor platform using ESP32 chips.
+They are available on a couple of Chinese brands like LilyGo or Wemos

 Note that I would not recommend an HiGrow board for serious plant monitoring, but only for tinkering with an ESP32 board with onboard sensors.
 If you alredy have one however, this firmware might be useful!